clearlinux/clear-linux-documentation/source/get-started/bootable-usb.rst

 .. caution::

-   If you do not properly unnmount the USB drive before removing it, it may cause file system checksum errors in it.
+   If you do not properly unmount the USB drive before removing it, it may cause file system checksum errors in it.
 If this happens, burn the image again, ensuring all the USB drive partitions are unmounted first before removing drive.

-Unmount the USB per your platform and then eject it.
+#.
+Unmount the USB per your OS instructions.

+#.
+Then eject the USB.

 .. _Downloads: https://clearlinux.org/downloads
 .. _Etcher: https://www.balena.io/etcher/